acorg/slurm-pipeline/README.md

 command exits with status zero and the `.err` file is empty.
 Use `--keepErrorFiles` to unconditionally keep them.

-An input file (or files) ending in `.in` will also be placed in the `--dir` directory.
+An input file (or files) ending in `.in.bz2` will also be placed in the `--dir` directory.
 These will also be removed once the command completes without error.
 Use `--keepInputs` to unconditionally keep them.
+Use `--uncompressed` to generate input files that are not compressed.
 See also the `--inline` option, below, to avoid making input files (though with a caveat).

 Any output from SLURM that is not a result of running your command will